zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 [Msdiv 7] (#msdiv7) {#msdiv7 .ref .msdiv} (1-7)

 [APZ 7.1] (#apz7 .1) {#apz7 .1 .ref .apz} "Someone Willfully depleted Dhamma
-“Thuto Wedda” is the “depleted Dharma Thuto” is Arhetthu Ksheni The men are the ones.
+"Thuto Wedda" is the "depleted Dharma Thuto" is Arhetthu Ksheni The men are the ones.
 By what point the depleted Dhamma Thuto is Rathan Say unto him?
 He is a depleted Dharma.
 Knowing Dhamma True.
 Determined Dhamma theto, and Dhamma theoth.
 Prop